agencyenterprise/go-libp2p-pubsub-benchmark-tools/README.md

 Three command line programs are available in this module and are location in the `cmd/` directory:
 1. Client - this command is used to interact with hosts via the rpc.
 2. Host - this command is used to start a libp2p host.
+3. Orchestrate - this command spins up a client and optionally a subnet and and sends the hosts messages at the specified interval.
-3. Subnet - this command is used to start multiple libp2p hosts in one process.
+4. Subnet - this command is used to start multiple libp2p hosts in one process.

 ### Client